Andover, Hampshire: Housing

 In the 1950s the Borough Council was approached to become an overspill town for London, to build houses and take people and industry relocated from the overcrowded capital.
 In 1961 a plan was drawn up to expand to a population of some 47,000 by 1982, with 9,000 new homes to be built.

 The first new council houses were ready by 1954, and by 1981 the population had risen to 51,000.
-A bypass, industrial estates and a new shopping centre in the town centre, called the Chantry Centre, were all built and the town's character changed completely.
+A bypass, industrial estates and a new shopping centre in the town centre, called the Chantry Centre, were all built.

+Heading into the 2000's, developments began extending the town with estates such as Saxon Fields, Augusta Park, Picket twenty and more recently, Peake Way.

 Arts and culture

 Andover has a purpose-built arts and entertainment venue owned & managed by Test Valley Borough Council called The Lights.
 This hosts professional artists throughout the year.
 The venue has a 249 fully raked auditorium, a business suite, a dance studio and a craft studio.
 The Lights has attracted international artists such as Michael McIntyre.

 The Town Museum (Andover Museum and Museum of the Iron Age), based in the former John Hanson Free School building, has a Museum of the Iron Age which was added in 1986 and houses the finds from excavations at nearby Danebury hillfort.

-In 2021, Andover was named as the sexiest place in Britain.